7 Best Substitutes for Dried Parsley: Exact Ratios & Uses

 2. Dried Oregano

-• Best For: Pizza, tomato sauces, grilled meats, and hearty soups.
+• Best For: Pizza, grilled meats, tomato sauces, and hearty soups.

-• Flavor Profile: Earthy, spicy, robust.
+• Flavor Profile: Robust, spicy, and slightly bitter.

 Dried Oregano